ChinemeremChigbo/maml-ppo/README.md

-# Running Reinforcement Learning with Model-Agnostic Meta-Learning (MAML) in TensorFlow 2 (TF2) from Scratch
+# Running Reinforcement Learning with Model-Agnostic Meta-Learning (MAML) TRPO and PPO

 This tutorial assumes a completely fresh installation of Ubuntu.
 To just run, start at "Create a Virtual environment" step.